88 Online Therapy Tips (Get Better Results and Save Money)

 60. Take time for simple self-care.

-Some of the self-care practices that pair well with therapy can be kind of intense.
-Journaling and meditation are valuable and powerful tools, but you also need simple and relaxing self-care activities to help you recharge.
+Journaling and meditation are valuable and powerful self-care tools, but they can also be intense.
+They work even better if you pair them with simple and relaxing self-care activities that help you recharge.
 Take a mental break when you need one by taking a bath, reading a guilty pleasure book, or watching your favorite TV shows.

 61. Take therapy with you.